bxtp4p/DotNetCoreDebug/README.md

 # DotNetCoreDebug
-Example for remote debugging .NET Core app.
+Example for remote debugging .NET Core app running in a Docker container.

 Using SSH to remote debug an ASP.NET core app.
 See the [Dockerfile-remotedebug](https://github.com/bxtp4p/DotNetCoreDebug/blob/master/DotNetCoreDebug/Dockerfile-remotedebug).